avinashganguri/crimesearch-1/index.md

 3. ADMIN :-

-              Admin can add new links that are to be crawled and extract information.
-Here admin enters a URL which is checked for validity and then sent for crawling.
-If link is already is crawled it is not crawled if not it is crawled and results are stored into a database which is accessed by user to get the links according to his key word.
+          Admin can add new links and information.He manages the police and user accounts if any problem persists, also he monitors the overall database.